“TAKE CARE OF YOUR BODY. IT’S THE ONLY PLACE YOU HAVE TO LIVE.” – JIM ROHN

 - Increases stamina, strength and flexibility

-- Improves efficiency of the heart and lungs
+- Improves the efficiency of the heart and lungs

 - Decreased illness and disease.